 - Are able to provide the security necessary to adequately protect any University information and equipment used at the remote work site.

 - Supervisors have the discretion to approve or deny an employee’s request for remote work based on job or business related criteria.

 - Supervisors should communicate specific expectations to individual team members.
 To ensure that the remote work assignment is mutually beneficial to both the University and staff members, planning and communicating expectations in advance of the remote work is crucial.

-- Supervisors are required to complete a Remote Work Agreement for each of their full-time employees allowed to work remotely.
+- Supervisors are required to review and approve a Remote Work Agreement for each of their full-time employees allowed to work remotely.

 - Have job functions that can be performed at a remote site without diminishing the quality of the work or disrupting the productivity of a unit;